New Library & Leadership Offices

 — Evan and Yilan, parents of Kenny '36

-Like other classes in the Junior School, we would have two Grade 6 classes of 20 students each.
+Like all other classes in the Junior School, we would have only two Grade 6 classes, each capped at 20 students.
 Creating new classrooms and a Leadership & Community Lounge will ensure our most senior JS students learn valuable leadership skills such as public speaking, organizing, planning, coaching and mentoring – skills that will help them thrive at York and beyond.

 We’re so happy that the Grade Sixes will become part of the Junior School.
-The IB Program has always been a big draw for us, so having the grades line up with other schools makes a lot of sense.
+The IB Program has always been a big draw for us, so having the grades line up with the IB World Program makes a lot of sense.
 For us, the Junior School also feels like a better place overall for 10 and 11 year olds to learn and play, instead of at the Middle and Senior School.

 — Stacey & Sonya, parents of Pearse ’32 and Poppy ‘34